smorrrs/Desperados-III-Resources/level_guide.md

 Triggers for unlocking abilities:
 * Cooper's knife: enter the knife tutorial area
 * Cooper's guns: enter the gun tutorial area
-* McCoy: kill one of the gunmen by him
+* McCoy: kill/KO one of the gunmen by him
-* McCoy's bag: read the hint by him, or step onto the tree bridge
+* McCoy's bag: read the hint by the tree bridge, or step onto the tree bridge
 * McCoy's gun: go near the train tracks after the bag tutorial

+Hints appear after about a second.
+Teleporting off the train roof before the hints appear may cause Cooper to get stuck in the air.

 Blowing up the boulder will typically cause an alarm preventing you from finishing the level right away.
 However, if your characters are both inside the meetup area with no alarm triggered when you throw the dynamite at the boulder, one of the ending cutscenes will play right after the cutscene of the boulder exploding.
 If you skip this ending cutscene, you immediately end the level.